ibm-cloud-docs/Cloudant/guides/iam.md

 - [couchbackup ![External link icon](../images/launch-glyph.svg "External link icon")](https://github.com/cloudant/couchbackup/)

 Each of these libraries contains data in its README.md on how to use it with either a bound application with access to the `VCAP_SERVICES` environment variable or an API key generated within IAM to manually initialize the library.
-The libraries will automatically handle retrieving IAM access tokens as required using the API keys they are initialized with.
+The libraries automatically handle retrieving IAM access tokens as required using the API keys they are initialized with.